yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 {: .hands_on}

 ## Transform aligned sequences into unaligned fasta file format
 To effectively utilize MAFFT, a powerful tool for multiple sequence alignment, it's crucial to provide an unaligned fasta sequence file as input.
 This raw format allows MAFFT to flexibly align sequences based on their similarity, adjusting gaps and mismatches to optimize alignment quality.
-Furthermore its a the transformation of the file a helpful exercise to deepen the knowledge about the variety and diversity of different tools existing on the Galaxy website.
+Furthermore is the transformation of the aligned file a helpful exercise to deepen the knowledge about the variety and diversity of different tools existing on the Galaxy website.

 > <hands-on-title>Degap the Polio1-genomes</hands-on-title>
 >
 >    1. {% tool [degapseq](toolshed.g2.bx.psu.edu/repos/devteam/emboss_5/EMBOSS: degapseq20/5.0.0) %} with the following parameter:
 >       - {% icon param-file %} *"On query"*: `Polio 1 alignment` (Input Polio 1 dataset)
 >       - *"Output sequence file format"*: `FASTA (m)`
 >
 >    2. Rename the dataset (optional)
 >